Scan thousands of ports in a second! Let’s see how network admins can do this.

 Scan results are shown in a nice reporting chart.

-I hope above listed tools helps you to scan ports on an internal network or public IP.
+I hope above listed tools help you to scan ports on an internal network or public IP.
 Most of them are FREE so try out to see what works best for you.